lashgar/ipmacc/README.md

 # Getting Started:
 * Refer to docs/ipmacc-openacc.pptx to learn basics of OpenACC.
 * Refer to TODO document to see latest changes and the roadmap.
-* Refer to INSTALL file for performing the installation.
+* Refer to INSTALL file for installation.
 * Refer to docs/ipmacc-performance.pdf to see the performance comparison of OpenACC applications compiled by our implementation to native CUDA implementation.
 * After the installation, the best way to start is to compile and run the samples in the test-case/ directory.
 Example:
 ```